manifold-systems/manifold/docs/articles/mars_climate_orbiter.md

 Force force = momentum / duration;
 device.burn(force.fpValue(), duration.fpValue());
 ```

+>It's worth mentioning the [Manifold Plugin for IntelliJ IDEA](https://plugins.jetbrains.com/plugin/10057-manifold)
+provides comprehensive support for all of the framework's features.
+Download it free for Community Edition and there's
+a free trial for Ultimate Edition.

 There's much more to Manifold's treatment of physical quantities, but the intent here is to briefly demonstrate how to
 use the framework to strengthen an API with type-safety around physical quantity usage.
 Of course, you can use the
 framework anywhere in your code where type-safe quantities could improve your development experience.
 Hopefully you'll